Health Information and Tools > Medications > Fulvestrant - Injection

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Tell your doctor if you are pregnant or plan to become pregnant.
 You should not become pregnant while using fulvestrant.
 Fulvestrant may harm an unborn baby.
-A pregnancy test should be done within 7 days of starting this medication.
-Ask your doctor about reliable forms of birth control while using this medication and for 1 year after stopping treatment.
-Do not use birth control that contains estrogen.
+Your doctor should order a pregnancy test within 7 days of starting this medication.
+Ask about reliable forms of non-hormonal birth control (such as condoms, diaphragm with spermicide) while using this medication and for 1 year after the last dose.
 If you become pregnant, talk to your doctor right away about the risks and benefits of this medication.

 It is unknown if this drug passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug and for 1 year after stopping treatment is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this drug and for 1 year after the last dose.
+Consult your doctor before breastfeeding.

 Drug Interactions